-The information in this handbook is accurate as at Michaelmas Term 2023, however it may be necessary for changes to be made in certain circumstances, as explained at www.ox.ac.uk/coursechanges.
+The information in this handbook is accurate as at Hilary Term 2024.
+However, it may be necessary for changes to be made in certain circumstances, as explained at www.ox.ac.uk/coursechanges.
 If such changes are made the department will publish a new version of this handbook together with a list of the changes and students will be informed.